 Sherlock Holmes’ creator wanders into Christchurch

-Although Sherlock Holmes had made him a rich man, he had grown to dislike his most famous creation.
-After killing him off in The Final Problem, Conan Doyle explained “I am tired of him.
+Although Sherlock Holmes had made him a rich man, Conan Doyle had grown to dislike his most famous creation.
+After killing him off in The Final Problem, he explained “I am tired of him.
 From the beginning he represented a type of literature in which I was little interested.
 But it was an excellent way for a struggling young man to get a foothold and earn some money.”
 Like many writers of his time, Conan Doyle toured the world promoting what he considered to be his more serious work.

-In December 1920, as part of a tour of Australia and New Zealand, he came to Christchurch and delivered lectures at the Theatre Royal.
+In December 1920, as part of a tour of Australia and New Zealand, he came to Christchurch and delivered lectures at the Theatre Royal (now the extensively restored Isaac Theatre Royal).
 The theatre was packed and people had to be accommodated on the stage.
 During his first lecture he talked on death and the hereafter and the ‘new revelation’ – covering the whole subject of spiritualism.
 His second lecture introduced, explained and ‘guaranteed’ the girls’ fairy ‘Pictures of psychic phenomena’ – which were advertised as “A series of Modern Miracles” and “The Final and Positive Proof”.

 During Conan Doyle’s time in Christchurch he stayed with Sir Joseph and Lady Kinsey at their home ‘Warrimoo’ on Papanui road, where many big names of literature (such as Mark Twain), the performing arts and polar exploration had also stayed during visits to the city.
 Conan Doyle gifted Lady Kinsey one of the fairy photographs, which he inscribed as having been passed as genuine by experts.